Two South African cleantech innovators were honoured at the Cleantech Open Global Forum in San Francisco in February this year.

-Yolandi Schoeman of Baoberry, the winner of the 2016 South African Global Cleantech Innovation Programme for SMEs (GCIP-SA), was named one of two overall runner-up teams, while 2016 GCIP-SA runner-up Martin Ackermann of Thevia was the winner in the Green Buildings category.
+Yolandi Schoeman (above left) of Baoberry, the winner of the 2016 South African Global Cleantech Innovation Programme for SMEs (GCIP-SA), was named one of two overall runner-up teams, while 2016 GCIP-SA runner-up Martin Ackermann (above right) of Thevia was the winner in the Green Buildings category.

 Schoeman and Ackermann competed with clean technology innovators and entrepreneurs from India, Malaysia, Morocco, Pakistan and Turkey for top honours at the Forum.

 Schoeman’s aWetbox – a wetland in a box – is a nature-based ecologically engineered water-purifying solution suitable for use in rural communities facing water security challenges, as well as for residential, holiday and corporate developments.
 It is also available as a do-it-yourself package.

 “Being part of the GCIP-SA programme has been an important learning experience in my entrepreneurial career.
 Besides the honour of being selected a global runner-up, this acknowledgement also confirms that ecological engineering has been placed on the global map,” Schoeman says.

 Ackermann is delighted with the recognition.
 “This award is our first step in convincing the world that this is the way all roof tiles should be made.
 We are extremely excited about the future of our product,” he says.
 Thevia received the award for its roof tiles, which are manufactured from 99% waste materials (crusher discard and recycled HDPE).
 The tiles are 75% lighter than conventional concrete roof tiles but double the strength with less than 0.1% breakage, translating into cost savings of 8% –15% on total roof installation.